How to Identify and Avoid Project Burnout at Work

 In cases like these, it is the responsibility of the project manager to communicate with the client or the senior management, in order to make changes to the expectations to avoid project delays and deliver the project successfully.

 By recognizing the early signs of project burnout, it is possible to avoid it completely.
-Weekly kickoff meetings to get feedback from everyone and team-building activities help improve team collaboration and motivation.
+Weekly kickoff meetings to get feedback from everyone and team-building activities help improve project team collaboration and motivation.